Black America speaks. America should listen.

 America, you constantly hit us with the “four Ds”.
 1) When we share our thoughts, you DISMISS us.
 2) When we express our frustration, you DISCREDIT us.
 3) When we protest, you DEMONIZE us.
 4) After you demonize us, you feel self-righteous and you move on to that fourth and inevitable D, you DESTROY us.

 Even today, we are protesting to achieve basic civil and human rights.
 We’re talking about murder, and you’re talking about looted merchandise.
 Your buildings will be re-built and your shelves will be re-stocked, but you can never bring back the lives you have stolen.
+America, you kill us in the class room, you kill us in the board room and you kill us in the court room, long before you kill us in the streets.
 America, we have been saying “PEACE!!!” for over 400 years and you chose to suffocate us.
 I CAN’T BREATHE!!!

 Let me be clear, Native-Americans want PEACE!!!, Hispanic-Americans want PEACE!!!, Asian-Americans want PEACE!!!, Muslim-Americans want PEACE!!!, Jewish-Americans want PEACE!!!, and Black Americans want PEACE!!!
 America has been denying us what we all want the most – PEACE!!!